r6security/phoenix/docs/examples/falco-based-app-restart.md

 # Phoenix demo: Falco based on-demand application restart

 This tutorial shows how to use Phoenix to restart a specific pod when a terminal is opened into it.
-For this Phoenix relies on triggers (SecurityEvents) that are created by the Falco-Backend that translates Falco events towards Phoenix.
+For this Phoenix relies on triggers (SecurityEvents) that are created by the Falco-integrator that translates Falco events towards Phoenix.

 In this tutorial you will learn how to:

 - install Phoenix
 - install Falco
 - configure Falco
-- install Falco-Backend to be able translate Falco notifications to SecurityEvents
+- install Falco-integrator to be able translate Falco notifications to SecurityEvents
 - configure Phoenix

 ## Phoenix installation